Take a Bicycle Tour in Old San Juan

-They have child seats that can be installed on a parent’s bike for kids up to 4 years old, or maximum of 40 pounds, for a small fee.
-The bikes also come with locks, so you can safely park and lock the bike while you explore on foot.
+They have child seats that can be installed on a parent’s bike for kids up to34 years old, or maximum of 36 pounds, for a small fee.
+You can rent a lock, so you can safely park and lock the bike while you explore on foot.
 One fun thing, the bikes also have a bell.
 Though probably there to warn pedestrians, we mainly used it to "say hello" to people we were passing!

 Bike Rentals Without a Tour Guide

 For people who want to just go out and explore on their own, they also rent bikes by the hour or the day.
 The folks at Rent The Bicycle will give you a map and a suggested route for biking, so you are not riding willy-nilly or in lots of traffic.
 They also have a car carriers available (for a fee) if you want to rent a bike and take it outside of the Old San Juan area to ride.